wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

      english > 0
    =     <Substituing english with the agent value>
      "undefined" > 0
-   =     <A comparison with "undefined" in at least one operand yield undefined>
+   =     <A comparison with "undefined" in at least one operand yields undefined>
      "undefined"
    =     <In a boolean context, "undefined" is equal to false>
      false